 Exclusions: Self-employed persons, persons who earn less than TT\$120 a week or TT\$520 a month, and persons employed by international organizations who are granted exemptions.

-Insured person: 0.185% of covered weekly or monthly earnings (January 2010), according to 16 wage classes.
+Insured person: 0.185% of covered weekly or monthly earnings (January 2010) or one third of the overall contribution rate, according to 16 wage classes.